 A pie rack is a vertical tiered rack designed to hold pies in their pie plates straight out of the oven.
 It allows several pies at a time to cool without burning or damaging a work surface.

 Pizza stones are for use in home ovens to help pizza crust develop a crispiness and puffiness that approximates that of pizzas from pizzerias.

 A pizzelle iron is a kitchen tool used to make the Italian pastries known as pizzelle.
 You can get stove top ones, or electric ones.

 A pot is a vessel that you put stuff in for the purpose of cooking, storing or preserving.
 In North American culinary usage, generally only the cooking sense is used.
 In the UK, the additional storage and preserving sense of the word is used as well.

 Pyrex® is a trademarked brand name of heat resistant glass stovetop and baking ware.

 Non-electrical rotisseries were mechanical devices used before the advent of electricity to turn meat while cooking over a fire.

-A waffle iron is a kitchen tool used to cook waffles with.
+A waffle iron is a kitchen tool used to cook waffles.
 It is a two-sided device that folds so that one side goes over the other, to form and mould the waffles.
-The standard pattern is of the mould impressed in the batter is honeycomb.
+The standard pattern impressed in the batter is honeycomb.

 A wok is an all-purpose pan.
 It can be used for braising, deep frying, frying, roasting, stir frying, steaming and stewing.
 In northern China, a wok is more likely to be used for braising or stewing than for a quick stir-fry.